-The Phoebe Heart Center was one of the first heart programs in Georgia to offer cardiac catheterization, a breakthrough procedure that revolutionized heart medicine.
-Our team of cardiologists who practice at Phoebe is by far the most experienced in the region.
+The Phoebe Heart and Vascular Center was one of the first heart programs in Georgia to offer cardiac catheterization, a breakthrough procedure that revolutionized heart medicine.

 How catheterization works